kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 Sometimes, you have to deal with legacy applications that might require an additional startup time on their first initialization.
-In such cases, it can be tricky to setup liveness probe parameters without compromising the fast response to deadlocks that motivated such a probe.
+In such cases, it can be tricky to set up liveness probe parameters without compromising the fast response to deadlocks that motivated such a probe.
-The trick is to setup a startup probe with the same command, HTTP or TCP check, with a `failureThreshold * periodSeconds` long enough to cover the worse case startup time.
+The trick is to set up a startup probe with the same command, HTTP or TCP check, with a `failureThreshold * periodSeconds` long enough to cover the worse case startup time.